 This is a neutral support

 shoe so ideally for runners with medium foot strength and a fairly good stride.
 As a neutral shoe, it allows the foot some freedom and the runner also has some freedom in their stride.
 The shoe is great for locking down the foot and giving you a nice secure feeling throughout the foot.
-There is an independent landing pad in the heel, good for runners who need that little extra support and cushioning and the Progressive Forward Roll technology is really good for supporting runners through their transition from midfoot to toe off, making it quick and effortless.
+There is an independent landing pad in the heel, good for runners who need that little extra support and cushioning and the Progressive Forward Roll technology is really good for supporting runners through their transition from midfoot to toe-off, making it quick and effortless

 This shoe is built for the road and endurance running on hard surfaces.
 The traction grip on the outsole gives it runners the ability to have a strong toe

 off on wet road surfaces.
-But the best feature is the hard unforgiving road terrain is the amount of impact protection features this shoe has, great for runs where you are going to be on your feet for extended periods and possibly suffering from lots of fatigue, great impact protection for long runs on hard ground.
+But the best feature is the hard unforgiving road terrain is the amount of impact protection features this shoe has, great for runs where you are going to be on your feet for extended periods and possibly suffering from lots of fatigue, great impact protection for long runs on the hard ground.

 , get a lot of comfortable miles out of this shoe for an exceptional price!